mingmingli916/site_flask/note.md

 Flask-WTF requires a secret key to be configured in the application because this key is part of the mechanism the extension uses to protect all forms against cross-site request forgery (CSRF) attacks.

+## Redirects and User Sessions
+When the last request sent is a POST request with form data, a refresh would cause a duplicate form submission, which in almost all cases is not the desired action.
+For that reason, the browser asks for confirmation from the user.

+Many users do not understand this warning from the browser.
+Consequently, it is considered good practice for web applications to never leave a POST request as the last request sent by the browser.

+This is achieved by responding to POST requests with a redirect instead of a normal response.
+A redirect is a special type of response that contains a URL instead of a string with HTML code.
+When the browser receives a redirect response, it issues a GET request for the redirect URL, and that is the page that it displays.

+Applications can “remember” things from one request to the next by storing them in the user session, a private storage that is available to each connected client.